Mesabloo/nihil/README.md

 ## The type system

-Even though Blob's type system may seem pointless to many people, it's actually of a great strentgh.
+Even though Blob's type system may seem pointless to many people, it's actually of a great strength.
 Thanks to it, it is possible to write GC-free VMs easily, because of the automatic memory handling.
 For example, a function whose signature is `f: a ⊸ b` would see its first argument forced to be consumed exactly once (`⊸ = →[1]`) in the function body.
 As another example, a function `g: a →[3] b ⊸ a` would force the developer to use the first argument 3 times and the second argument once.